 The Bramley Mountain Fire Tower Project is currently several years from completion, and its progress has recently been stymied by the COVID pandemic.
 But when it’s completed, it will be a wonderful addition to the existing array of Catskill fire tower views.

 Bramley mountain (2817’) is situated north of the Pepacton Reservoir, near Delhi, NY.
 A four mile trail that includes a significant abandoned bluestone quarry and impressive caves and cliffs is already open to the public.
 The summit currently offers views of Mount Pisgah further north.

 - Don’t know what gear you should bring on a mountain hike?
-This list of basic hiking gear will get you started.
+This basic hiking gear list will get you started.

 - Always pack The Ten Essentials.

 - Before you head out, grab the best hiking apps for your phone.